 Unilever’s placement video interviews: get the practical elements right

-Unilever’s video interview involves recording and uploading your answers using a computer with a webcam or a smartphone.
-Unilever recruiters stress that you need to ensure that you have a good and stable wifi connection and this is because it will enable your answers to be more easily assessed.
-Make sure you choose a place that is well lit and quiet.
+Unilever’s video interview involves recording and uploading your answers using a computer with a webcam, a tablet or a smartphone.
+Unilever recruiters stress that you need to ensure that you have a good and stable internet connection and this is because it will enable your answers to be more easily assessed.
+While you can complete your interview anywhere, make sure you choose a place that is well lit and quiet – you don't want to be disturbed halfway through recording your answers.
 Dress smartly – not only because you can never be sure what the camera might pick up but also because it will make you feel more prepared and professional.

 Practise recording yourself answering example interview questions, using the ones below and these tricky interview questions as a basis.
-Then, as horrible as it might be, evaluate your performance.
-For example: are you making sufficient eye contact?
+Then, as horrible as it might be, evaluate your performance or ask a friend or family member to do so for you.
+For example: are you looking into the camera (rather than at your face onthe screen)?
 Does the light shine in your eyes?
 Are you talking too quickly?
 Do you need to take more breaths?

 Unilever’s placement video interviews: potential and past interview questions

-Unilever states that the video interview questions for its industry placements, spring insight programmes and summer placements will be:
+Unilever states that the video interview questions for its industry placements, spring placements and summer placements will be:

-- ‘future focused’ (which means that they are likely to be hypothetical, asking ‘what would you do if…?’)
+- scenario-based (which means that they are likely to be hypothetical, asking ‘what would you do in X situation?’)

 - based around your motivations for applying to Unilever and the work experience programme – and by implication are also likely to focus on your career ambitions.

-Unilever has only recently replaced telephone interviews with video interviews for its work experience opportunities and so not much is known about actual past questions.
+Not much is known about the questions that Unilever ask during their video interviews.
 However, we can give you some advice about the past questions we know about and, using our extensive careers knowledge, give you some questions likely to be asked.
+The questions are also likely to depend on the business area that you are applying to, so the hypothetical questions you are asked for a finance interview won't be the same as for a marketing interview, for example.
 Be aware, however, that there is no guarantee that any of these questions will come up in the interview – these are just to help you practise.

-Possible and previous ‘future focused’ interview questions for Unilever and how to answer them
+Possible and previous scenario-based interview questions for Unilever and how to answer them

-A previous future focused question cited on internet forums is along the lines of ‘What would you do if you were working on a team project and one person wasn’t contributing?’.
+Previous scenario-based questions cited on internet forums for a marketing placement include ‘What would you do if there was a problem in production and your line manager wasn't available?’ and 'How would you understand and fix the issue of low interest in new shampoo products?'.
 Other hypothetical questions that TARGETjobs thinks may come up (based on what we know about the company) include:

 - What would you do if you were juggling various projects and you were in danger of missing a deadline?